PYkm/order-summary-card/README.md

 ### What I learned

-In this challenge, the image of a woman listening to music is purely decorative, so as the icon of music, so I use css to add them to the layout instead of creating image elements.
+In this challenge, the image of a woman listening to music is purely decorative, so the icon of music.
+Therefore I used css to add them to the layout instead of creating image elements.

 To add the image of a woman listening to music: